camohub/LaravelDatagrid/README.md

 # camohub/laravel-datagrid
 ## Laravel datagrid

 This is the datagrid for Laravel models.
+Accepts Illuminate\Database\Eloquent\Builder and Illuminate\Database\Query\Builder as datasource.

 ## Installation
 ```